-As expected, the Federal Reserve hiked the federal funds rate a half a percentage point on Wednesday – the first time the central bank has raised rates that quickly in one fell swoop in more than two decades (since 2000, to be exact).
+As expected, the Federal Reserve hiked the federal funds rate three-quarters of a percentage point on last month - the largest increase in nearly three decades.
 And it’s clear more rate hikes are coming, as the Fed tries to combat inflation still being at 40-year highs.
 With rising interest rates here to stay, it’s important to invest with that backdrop in mind.

 During periods of rising interest rates, you may consider a realignment in your portfolio, to take advantage of stocks that tend to do well during those periods.
 That includes utility stocks; financials, which see margin expansion as rates rise; and consumer discretionary stocks, including automobile, retail (not necessarily the brick-and-mortar stores), restaurants and luxury goods.